Dale Sveum: Pittsburgh

-Prior to coaching in Milwaukee, Sveum managed the Double A team in the Pittsburgh Pirates organization from 2001–2003, compiling a 213–211 record.
+Prior to coaching in Milwaukee, Sveum managed the Double A team, The Altoona Curve, in the Pittsburgh Pirates organization from 2001–2003, compiling a 213–211 record.
 In 2003, Baseball America tabbed Sveum as the best potential MLB manager in the Eastern League.

 Boston Red Sox

-Sveum was on the coaching staff of the Boston Red Sox from 2004–05, serving as third base coach and working under manager (and former Brewers teammate) Terry Francona.
+Sveum was on the coaching staff of the Boston Red Sox from 2004–05 as third base coach under manager (and former Brewers teammate) Terry Francona.
 Following Sveum's second season in Boston, he left the Red Sox to rejoin Milwaukee as the team's bench coach.

 Milwaukee Brewers

 On October 30, 2007, Sveum switched positions on the staff and became the team's third base coach.

-On September 15, 2008, he was named interim manager of the Milwaukee Brewers after manager Ned Yost was fired.
+On September 15, 2008, he was named interim manager of the Milwaukee Brewers after manager Ned Yost was fired with the team at 83–67, having lost eleven of their last fourteen games while being tied for the Wild Card spot.
 Sveum led the team to a 7–5 record to close out the 2008 regular season, which was enough for the Brewers to make the playoffs for the first time since their World Series run in 1982.
 Under Sveum's leadership, the Brewers lost the 2008 NLDS to the Philadelphia Phillies in 4 games.

-As Ken Macha took over the Brewers for the 2009 season, Sveum stayed on as the team's hitting coach.
+After the season ended, newly-extended general manager Doug Melvin announced Sveum was out of the running for the managerial spot and hitting coach Jim Skaalen was fired.
+Eventually, Ken Macha took over the Brewers for the 2009 season while Sveum stayed on as the team's hitting coach.

 Chicago Cubs

 On November 16, 2011 the Chicago Cubs offered Sveum their vacant managerial position.
-The following day, on November 17, 2011, he accepted an offer to become the new manager of the Chicago Cubs, and was introduced on November 18, 2011.
-Sveum was fired on September 30, 2013 after posting a record of 127-197 in two seasons with the Cubs.
+The following day, on November 17, 2011, he accepted the offer to become the new manager of the Chicago Cubs, and was introduced on November 18, 2011.
+Sveum was fired on September 30, 2013 after posting a record of 127–197 in two seasons with the Cubs.
 On August 16, 2017, Sveum received a World Series ring from the team.